Data Centers in Wroclaw

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Wroclaw data centers provide access to a solid mix of national and regional carriers, with over 15 providers available as of September 2025.
-Major Polish operators like Orange, T-Mobile, Netia, and Plus are well-represented, ensuring competitive and resilient connectivity options within carrier-neutral facilities.
+Carrier Density & Carrier Neutrality: Wroclaw's data centers provide access to a good selection of national and regional carriers, with over 15 network providers available as of September 2025.
+The market supports carrier-neutral facilities, allowing customers to choose the best provider for their needs without being locked into a single network.

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Wroclaw data centers, with zero cloud regions locally available as of September 2025.
-Businesses requiring dedicated cloud access must establish private network connections (PNI/wave) to the primary hub in Warsaw, where major cloud providers have a presence.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Wroclaw's data centers as of September 2025.
+Businesses requiring dedicated cloud access typically connect via private network links to the primary hub in Warsaw, where all major cloud providers have a presence.

-Bare Metal: Bare metal server options are readily available in the Polish market.
-Providers like OVHcloud and other regional specialists offer dedicated server hosting, giving businesses direct control over their hardware resources for performance-sensitive applications.
+Bare Metal: Bare metal server options are available in Wroclaw.
+Providers like OVHcloud and others offer dedicated server hosting, giving businesses direct control over their hardware resources for performance-sensitive applications.

 Power Analysis